preciofishbone/OmniaDocs/tenant-management/tutorials/index.rst

 .. image:: tutorial-example.png

-When creating a Tutorial, there can be either a Wizard or a Tooltip Tutorial available for the page, so the first step is always to select this.
+When creating a tutorial, there can be either a Wizard or a TooltiptTutorial available for the page, so the first step is always to select this.

 .. image:: wizard-or-tooltip.png